rare

 rare-options | Optional | Additional options for controlling output: - showcount: Whether to create a field in the output containing the frequency count for each combination of values.
 Default is true. - countfield: The name of the field that contains the count.
 Default is count. - usenull: Whether to output null values.
 Default is the value of plugins.ppl.syntax.legacy.preferred. |

-Example 1: Find the least common values without showing counts
+Example 1: Finding the least common values without showing counts

-The following query uses the rare command with showcount=false to find the least common gender without displaying frequency counts:
+The following query uses showcount=false to find the least common severity levels without displaying frequency counts:

 The query returns the following results: